 Using Rental Coverage On Your Auto Policy

-Driving a vehicle that you’re unfamiliar with in a place that you’re unfamiliar with can feel like a gamble, so it’s no wonder that so many drivers opt to purchase additional rental car coverage at the rental counter.
-However, in many cases, this type of auto insurance coverage is redundant, and you can save your money by skipping it.
+Driving a vehicle that you’re unfamiliar with in a place that you’re unfamiliar with can feel like a gamble, it’s no wonder that so many drivers opt to purchase additional rental car coverage at the rental counter.
+In many cases, however, this type of auto insurance coverage is redundant, and you can save your money by skipping it.

 Call For FREE Help (702) 898-0554

 When you’re renting a car, you’ll generally be offered four different types of auto insurance coverage.

 - Collision damage waiver, which ensures that you won’t be held financially responsible if the rental car is stolen or damaged

 - Liability coverage, which will help to cover any injuries or property damage sustained by the other driver if you are at fault for an accident

 - Personal accident insurance, which would help pay for medical bills if you’re injured in an accident

 - Personal effects coverage, which would help you replace personal items that are stolen from your rental